BNI City railway station: Supporting transportation

 As the station is part of Dukuh Atas TOD, it is integrated with several mode of public transportation available in Jakarta.
 The station is located on the north bank of the West Flood Canal, about hundred meters away from Sudirman station of Jakarta Commuter service.
 Before 28 May 2022, Sudirman station only serves Loop Line, after 28 May, Loop Line ceased and replaced with Cikarang Loop Line.

 Transjakarta

-There are a number of Transjakarta routes that stop near the TOD area with a fare of Rp 3,500 (about 25 US cents) for regular class and Rp 20,000 (1.27 US dollars) for premium class known as RoyalTrans.
+There are a number of Transjakarta routes that stop near the TOD area with a fare of Rp 3,500 (about 25 US cents) for regular class and Rp 20,000 (1.27 US dollars) for premium class known as RoyalTrans, as well as Rp 0 (no fare) microbus class known as Mikrotrans.
 The routes are: